kordk/shinyGAStool/README.md

 # shinyGAStool
 shinyGAStool: an open-source user-friendly tool for candidate gene association studies implemented in R-shiny

+## Citation
+Please cite the tool using this website repository and the manuscript:

+Hoffman T, Miaskowski C, Kober KM.
+SoftwareX.
+In press.
+ShinyGAStool: A user-friendly tool for candidate gene association studies.

 ## Installation instructions

 ### From a Release